Color in Chinese culture: Black

-The I Ching or Book of Changes regards black as Heaven's color.
-The saying "heaven and earth are black" was rooted in the observation that the northern sky was black for a long time.
-Ancient Chinese people believed Tiandi or the Heavenly Emperor resided in the North Star.
-The Taiji symbol uses black and white or red to represent the unity of yin and yang.
+The I Ching regards black as Heaven's color.
+The saying "heaven and earth are black" was rooted in the observation that the northern sky was black.
+Ancient Chinese people believed Tiandi resided in the North Star.
+The taijitu uses black and white or red to represent the unity of yin and yang.
 Ancient Chinese people regarded black as the king of colors and honored black more consistently than any other color.
-Laozi said know the white, keep the black and Taoists believe black is the color of the Tao.
+Laozi said "know the white, keep the black", and Taoists believe black is the color of the Tao.